Grand Duke Nicholas Nikolaevich of Russia (born 1831): Military career

 His brother, Alexander II, promoted Nicholas Nicolaievich's career and named him Commander of the St Petersburg military region.
 Eventually he received the ranks of Field Marshal-General, Inspector General of Cavalry and Inspector General of the Russian engineering forces.
 Nicholas Nicholaievich was an influential military figure; he also served on the State Council.

 A Russian Grand Duke

-Tall, strong and with a long thin nose, Nicholas Nicolaievich was neither handsome nor very intelligent.
-An incredible womanizer, Nicholas “loved all women except for his wife” as a contemporary wrote.
+Nicholas “loved all women except for his wife” as a contemporary wrote.
 He enjoyed army life, hunting and was a well-known gourmet.
 He was also an expert on cattle, purebred dogs, horse breeding, fishing and hunting.
-In his luxurious residence in St Petersburg, the Nikolayevsky Palace, built between 1853 and 1861, horses were a favorite topic of conversation.
+In his residence in St Petersburg, the Nikolayevsky Palace, built between 1853 and 1861, horses were a favorite topic of conversation.
 The Grand Duke Nicholas Nicolaievich took great interest in managing his estates, but he failed to inspire affection, even in those closest to him.